12 Summer Skin Care Recipes for Dry Skin with Camellia Seed Oil

 Camellia seed oil, also known as tea seed oil, comes from the seeds of the tea plant.
 The same tea plants that are used to make the tea we drink.
 As such, camellia seed oil has some of the same benefits as say green tea.
 This includes its antioxidant properties.
 Additionally, camellia seed oil is also rich in unsaturated fats, minerals and other nutrients including vitamins, A, B, and E.

-Comprised of 80% oelic acid, camellia oil also contains linoleic acid, alpha-linolenic acid, stearic acid, vitamin E, calcium, potassium, triterpenes, saponins and squalane.
-These properties make camellia seed oil well suited for both natural skin car and hair care remedies and formulations.
+Comprised of 80% oleic acid, camellia oil also contains linoleic acid, alpha-linolenic acid, stearic acid, vitamin E, calcium, potassium, triterpenes, saponins and squalane.
+These properties make camellia seed oil well suited for both natural skin care and hair care remedies and formulations.

 Similar in nature to fractionated coconut oil, camellia seed oil is the perfect luxurious alternative.
 Like fractionated coconut oil, camellia seed oil is liquid at room temperature.
 Similarly it also has a long two year shelf life, and like fractionated coconut oil, camellia seed oil is quickly and easily absorbed by the skin.
 As such, camellia seed oil won’t leave your skin feeling greasy after application.